arx/ArxLibertatis/README.md

 1. Enabled automatically if `CMAKE_BUILD_TYPE` is set to `Debug` or if `DEVELOPER` is enabled.
 1. Enabled automatically if `DEBUG` is enabled.
 If disabled, OpenGL debug output can be enabled at run-time using the `--debug-gl` command-line option.
-3. Currently this disables `UNITY_BUILD` for faster incremental builds and enables `DEBUG`, unles those options have been explicitly specified by the user.
+3. Currently this disables `UNITY_BUILD` for faster incremental builds and enables `DEBUG`, unless those options have been explicitly specified by the user.

 Install options: